lexotero/solid-enigma/README.md

 If you are here, you must know what this project is about so I'll safe you the details :)

+The name of the repository is simply GitHub's suggestion, and I liked the cryptic looking name.

 ## Getting started

 This is a Python 3.10 project.
 I use `poetry` to manage dependencies and `poethepoet` for